-Open throughout the day, La Palapa offers one of the nicest beach clubs too in Puerto Vallarta.
+Open throughout the day, La Palapa morphs into one of the classiest beach clubs in Puerto Vallarta too.

-Extendable chairs, umbrellas and tables invite you to nosh on the beach while reading a good book or indulging in a little people watching.
+Extendable chairs, umbrellas and tables invite you to nosh on the beach while reading a good book or indulging in the pleasant pastime of people watching.